 “I enjoy working with people who lead and volunteer for nonprofit organizations,” Leo said.
 “They are focused on a bigger cause, which usually involves helping others and the community.
 I like working with this type of person.”

 “Many nonprofit organizations have legal questions or face legal issues and sometimes are not even aware that they are facing potential legal problems.
 Often times, the leadership may not have the skills to deal with these and may not have the financial ability to pay to hire an attorney to assist in resolving them.
 Being a lawyer, I can work with them to try and resolve legal problems.
 Providing my services on a pro bono basis allows the organization to save its money and use it to further its mission.”

 “Providing pro bono legal services impacts me personally and professionally,” Leo said.
 “Personally, it gives me satisfaction to know that I am helping to improve my community or to further my personal beliefs.

 “Pro bono legal services have also made me a better lawyer.
 While doing pro bono services, I have worked on issues that I often do not see in my regular practice, but I sometimes find that the knowledge I gain from the pro bono project can be used in my regular practice.

 “I also have worked with a wide range of clients through my pro bono service and the interaction with these clients has made me better in understanding the issues they are facing both legal and personal and this has helped me to in communicating with clients and in helping them to resolve their problems.”

-Michigan Community Resources provides pro bono and low cost legal and other professional service, organizational development, and trusted guidance to nonprofit and community based organizations in Detroit and throughout the state.
+Michigan Community Resources provides pro bono and low cost legal and other professional services, organizational development, and trusted guidance to nonprofit and community based organizations in Detroit and throughout the state.